Maksym-Perehinets/DevOps-growth-lab-1/README.md

 This repository follows the Trunk Based Development flow for Continuous Integration and Continuous Deployment (CI/CD) processes.
 Trunk Based Development emphasizes working directly on the main branch, promoting collaboration and fast feedback loops.

-## Terraform Code

-The Terraform code for managing infrastructure is committed directly into the main branch of this GitHub repository.

-## Azure DevOps Organization

-To facilitate CI/CD pipelines, I have created an Azure DevOps organization.
-A free Azure agent has been requested from Microsoft (note: this process may take 1-2 business days).

 ## Azure DevOps Pipeline